• Skip to primary navigation

 Another partner school with 842 students went from 123 suspensions (includes out-of-school, in-school, and bus) to 45 after implementation (based on 4th quarter projections due to Covid closures).

-• 70% of our partner educators said they saw changes in their relationships with students while working with the Center for Resilience & Learning.
+• 70% of our partner educators reported changes in their relationships with students while working with the Center for Resilience & Learning.

 • 69% of our partner educators noticed changes in how they think about causes of misbehavior or in their responses to misbehavior.